SillyNonbinary/SillyNonbinary/README.md

 - Pronouns: As seen on my page I go by They/Them, but honestly I don't mind what you call me I go by the pronouns of the character I play as

 - Fun fact: I'm a cat person!
 I also like foxes.
-I personally Favorite Red Pandas right now they're so cute.
+I personally Favorite orcas and Sharks right now

 - Uhh I like some ships but I would say I enjoy PayCheck, [DOUBLEPIZZA/GLORYPIZZA], DoubleFedora, PizzaDebt, PAST Noob666, [DAISY1337], and like some Semi-Platonic PartyBeetle, Though not that much.,